SachinCoder1/Learn-blockchain/README.md

      What this would do is take the timestamp of now, the msg.sender, and an incrementing nonce (a number that is only ever used once, so we don't run the same hash function with the same input parameters twice).

     It would then "pack" the inputs and use keccak to convert them to a random hash.
 Next, it would convert that hash to a uint, and then use % 100 to take only the last 2 digits.
 This will give us a totally random number between 0 and 99.

- For More See This [Thread](https://ethereum.stackexchange.com/questions/191/how-can-i-securely-generate-a-random-number-in-my-smart-contract)
+    For More on random number in smart contract See This Thread -> https://ethereum.stackexchange.com/questions/191/how-can-i-securely-generate-a-random-number-in-my-smart-contract